 Carvoeiro - Algarve - Portugal

 Welcome to Carvoeiro Uncovered!
-Your 2018 Carvoeiro holiday guide!
+Your guide to Carvoeiro holidays!

 Carvoeiro was a traditional, small fishing village surviving on the tuna catches but has, not surprisingly, become an incredibly popular resort with visitors and has developed to keep pace.

 It's one claim to fame, historically speaking, is that in 1554 a naval battle took place off Cape Carvoeiro when a Portuguese flotilla attacked the Turkish corsair, Xaramet, and destroyed his fleet.
 Today the most activity you are likely to see is people enjoying the beach and the local fishermen bringing in their catches!